Working in Denmark

 Open a Danish bank account – when working in Denmark

-When you start working in Denmark, you have to open a Danish bank account in order to be paid, as your Danish employer cannot pay your salary into a Swedish account.
+When you start working in Denmark, you should open a Danish bank account in order to be paid, as your Danish employer usually cannot pay your salary into a Swedish account.
 Do it as soon as possible so you can get your salary.
 It is important that your bank account is a NemKonto.

 Child care when you work in Denmark